1LUC1D4710N/windows-doh-registry/README.md

 ---

-DNS0.eu and all related IP addresses have been removed because the service was discontinued on October 17th, 2025.
+DNS0.eu has been discontinued on October 17th, 2025.
 For secure DNS-over-HTTPS, use alternatives like DNS4EU or NextDNS.io.

 ---